Mustache for Dynamic Content

 Use Mustache to inject dynamic content into your Enveloop messages.

-Enveloop supports Mustache in our messaging platform -- you will use this whenever you use variables or dynamic content in your messages.
+Enveloop supports in our messaging platform -- you will use this whenever you use variables or dynamic content in your messages.
 Also, this is a good way to inject some basic logic.
 Below are a few examples:

 Here's a simple message that notifies a user about updated contact information.